Each location is associated with a working hour calendar through the field location.available.

 A value 0 of the calendar buckets indicates unavailable time.
 Other values (typically 1) indicate available time.

-To apply the right working hour calendar, it is important to assign a location to each operation and resource.
+The easiest way to assign a working hour calendar, is to assign calendar to all operations and resources in that location.
 Use the field operation.location to stretch the duration of an operation to consider the non-working hours.
 Use the field resource.location to represent the off-shift hours on the resources.

 It is fine to leave theses fields empty, which indicates 24 by 7 availability.
 If the fields are populated, you should populate them consistently.
 You’ll run into strange situations when planning an operation in location A that loads a resource in location B using another calendar.

-The attached example models a warehouse where the replenishment operations are running on weekdays (Monday through Friday) from 8am till 5pm with a lunch break of an hour.
-The warehouse is not working on Christmas, December 25th.
+The attached example models a warehouse where the manufacturing operations are running on weekdays (Monday through Friday) from 8am till 5pm with a lunch break of an hour.
+The manufacturing site is also not working on Christmas, December 25th.